 As you can see, every solution for the obsolescence problem comes with a caveat; one cannot rely on one single obsolescence management strategy without sacrificing something in exchange.
 Just as the issues created by obsolescence take many forms, so too must the strategies that combat them.

 This is why EDX has not just a single supply chain solution for one aspect of your supply chain, but a portfolio of interconnecting solutions that are designed to help manage your product’s life cycle from conception to end-of-life.
 Only if obsolescence is carefully monitored and contained through the entire life cycle can an obsolescence management strategy be deemed truly successful.

 For details on what our supply chain solutions offer and how they work together to create the supply chain industry’s only true obsolescence management solution, just click on one of the links below:

-• BOM Monitoring Solutions offered through our affiliate Partstat use over 9 billion rows of current and historical data from over 2,000 suppliers provided by Partstat to monitor obsolescence, predict allocation, and, with the help of an assigned supply chain strategist, confirm component life cycles.
+• BOM Monitoring Solutions offered through our affiliate Partstat use over 9 billion rows of current and historical data from thousands of component manufacturers and authorized resellers to monitor and predict both obsolescence and allocation, and with the help of an assigned supply chain strategist, confirm component life cycles.

 • Last Time Buy Solutions allow OEMs to secure up to 10 years of LTB Inventory without the loss of precious working capital, while saving them an average of 42 percent in annual carrying costs.

 • Critical Inventory Storage Solutions guarantee long-term business continuity and secure warehousing for even the most sensitive electronic components — including raw die and wafer banking.

-• Excess Inventory Solutions function as full turn-key marketing strategies designed to maximize inventory returns, minimize the loss of working capital, and improve customer supply chain inefficiencies.
+• Partstat’s Excess Inventory Solutions function as full turn-key marketing strategies designed to maximize inventory returns, minimize the loss of working capital, and improve customer supply chain inefficiencies.